 Again, they’d have to go through the same testing and licence controls to approve a game.
 It would be quite a major operation to hoodwink various agencies including the Gambling Commission and an accredited testing agency.

-Given that the built-in RTP of slot guarantees a profit over the long term to begin with, why would you bother ripping people off illegally when you can do it perfectly legally.
+Given that the built-in RTP of slot machines, guarantees a profit over the long term to begin with, why would you bother ripping people off illegally when you can do it perfectly legally.
 (That statement depends on your perception of gambling as a whole).

 These forum posts from Sportsbookreview around ten years ago demonstrate ongoing dialogues surrounding online gaming.